 Miscellaneous series identities with Cauchy and harmonic numbers, and their interpretation as Ramanujan summation

 Marc-Antoine Coppo

-► To cite this version:
+▶ To cite this version:

 Marc-Antoine Coppo.
 Miscellaneous series identities with Cauchy and harmonic numbers, and their interpretation as Ramanujan summation.
-Integers: Electronic Journal of Combinatorial Number Theory, 2023, 23, pp.10. hal-03814355v10 HAL Id: hal-03814355 https://hal.univ-cotedazur.fr/hal-03814355v10 Submitted on 6 Aug 2023 HAL is a multi-disciplinary open access archive for the deposit and dissemination of scientific research documents, whether they are published or not.
+2023. hal-03814355v8 HAL Id: hal-03814355 https://hal.univ-cotedazur.fr/hal-03814355v8 Preprint submitted on 3 Mar 2023 (v8), last revised 6 Aug 2023 (v10) HAL is a multi-disciplinary open access archive for the deposit and dissemination of scientific research documents, whether they are published or not.
 The documents may come from teaching and research institutions in France or abroad, or from public or private research centers.
 L'archive ouverte pluridisciplinaire HAL, est destinée au dépôt et à la diffusion de documents scientifiques de niveau recherche, publiés ou non, émanant des établissements d'enseignement et de recherche français ou étrangers, des laboratoires publics ou privés.
-Miscellaneous series identities with Cauchy and harmonic numbers, and their interpretation as Ramanujan summation Marc-Antoine Coppo\ Université Côte d'Azur, CNRS, LJAD (UMR 7351), Nice, France Integers, 23 (2023) Abstract We provide an overview of several series identities involving the Cauchy numbers and various types of harmonic numbers, all of which are closely related to certain alternating series with zeta values (or harmonic zeta values).
-We then give, for each of these identities, an interpretation in terms of Ramanujan summation with the hope that this unusual but interesting interpretation of still little-known formulas could inspire further research on the topic.
+Miscellaneous series identities with Cauchy and harmonic numbers, and their interpretation as Ramanujan summation Marc-Antoine Coppo Université Côte d'Azur, CNRS, LJAD (UMR 7351), Nice, France Abstract We provide an overview of several series identities involving the Cauchy numbers and various types of harmonic numbers, all of which are closely related to certain alternating series with zeta values (or harmonic zeta values); we then give, for each of these identities, an interpretation in terms of Ramanujan summation with the hope that this unusual but interesting interpretation of still little-known formulas could inspire further research on the topic.
 Keywords Cauchy numbers; harmonic numbers; binomial identities; series with zeta values; Ramanujan summation of series.
 Mathematics Subject Classification (2020) 05A19, 11B75, 11M06, 40G99.